-All Hornets are in this difficult time together… but not all have the same resources.
+All Hornets have struggles… but not all have the same resources.

-The establishment of the SUNY Broome Student Emergency Fund is a way for us to support the needs of our students, not only during this pandemic, but through any hard times they face in their time at the college.
+The SUNY Broome Student Emergency Fund, established during the COVID-19 pandemic, is a way to support the needs of our students through the hard times they may face during their time at the college.

-We are committed to building this fund.
-Together, we can help SUNY Broome students in troubling times to stay in college and move into a brighter tomorrow.
+We are committed to maintaining this fund.
+Together, we can help SUNY Broome students going through tough times stay in college and move into a brighter tomorrow.

 Your gift can make a difference — join us today!